sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-07-11-Cinque Terra.md

 ![Alt text](/images/travel/cinque-terra-family.jpg)

-And of course we made all the kids line up in decentling order for a final group photo.
+And of course we made all the kids line up in descending order for a final group photo.

 ![Alt text](/images/travel/cinque-terra-kids.jpg)